Sobolev and isoperimetric inequalities with monomial weights: Introduction and results

 Note that the exponent $p_*$ is exactly the same as in the classical Sobolev inequality, but in this case the ``dimension'' is given by $D$ instead of $n$.
 Note also that when $A_1=...=A_n=0$ then $D=n$ and \eqref{sobolev} is exactly the classical Sobolev inequality.
 As before, a scaling argument shows that the exponent $p_*$ is optimal, in the sense that \eqref{sobolev} can not hold with any other exponent.

-By analogy to the case in which $A_i$ are all integers ---see the previous Remark \ref{rementers}---, we prove the Sobolev inequality (and also the Morrey and Trudinger) with the weight $x^A$ in $\R^n_*$ instead of $\R^n$.
-That is, the integrals in \eqref{sobolev} are computed over $\R^n_*$.
-However, $u$ has compact support in $\R^n$ but not necessarily in $\R^n_*$.
-Let us mention that $u_{a,b}$ are extremal functions for inequality \eqref{sobolev}, but we do not know if these are all extremal functions for the inequality ---except in the case when all $A_i$ are integers.
+Note that the integrals in \eqref{sobolev} are computed over $\R^n_*$ but the functions $u$ involved need not vanish on the coordinate hyperplanes on $\partial\R^n_*$.
+Let us mention that $u_{a,b}$ are extremal functions for inequality \eqref{sobolev}, but we do not know if these are all extremal functions for the inequality --- except in the case when all $A_i$ are integers.

-The Sobolev inequalities in the whole $\R^n$ follow easily (without the best constant) from the ones in $\R^n_*$ by applying them at most $2^n$ times (one for each hyperoctant of $\R^n$, that is, for each set $\{\epsilon_ix_i>0,\ i=1,...,n\}$, where $\epsilon_i\in\{-1,1\}$) and adding up the obtained inequalities.
+The Sobolev inequalities in all of $\R^n$ follow easily (without the best constant) from the ones in $\R^n_*$ by applying them at most $2^n$ times (one for each hyperoctant of $\R^n$, that is, for each set $\{\epsilon_ix_i>0,\ i=1,...,n\}$, where $\epsilon_i\in\{-1,1\}$) and adding up the obtained inequalities.
 Consider now functions $u\in C^1_c(\R^n)$ that are even with respect to those variables $x_i$ for which $A_i>0$.
 They arise naturally in nonlinear problems in $\R^D$ whenever $D$ is an integer (see \cite{CR}).
 Among these functions, the Sobolev inequality in all of $\R^n$ has also as extremals the functions $u_{a,b}$ in \eqref{extr}.

 After a change of variables of the form $x_i=y_i^{\gamma_i}$, \eqref{sobolev} yields new inequalities of the form

 where $\alpha_i$ are arbitrary exponents in $[0,1)$; see Corollary \ref{cor}.
 In these inequalities, the exponent on the left hand side is given by $p_*=\frac{pD}{D-p}$, where $D=n+\frac{\alpha_1}{1-\alpha_1}+\cdots+\frac{\alpha_n}{1-\alpha_n}$.